hostmobility/documentation/docs/interfaces/mx4/lin.md

 ##### Set master
     Configures LIN bus for either acting as master or just listening for LIN data on the bus.
-LIN bus is default configured as master.
+The LIN bus is configured as master by default.
     When configured as listener all valid messages will be forwarded.
     Format:
     message start | length of message | message type 6 | data (master/listen 1